top of page

 Academic Support

-An individual education plan may be created so parents, teachers, and students are aware of these strategies and quality teaching practices can be implemented in the classroom.
-Studies show there are at least 2 students in each classroom with developmental language difficulties.
-By addressing speech, language and literacy concerns in the classroom, students are able to reach their full potential and not be held back by any communication deficits.
-It is a basic human right that each person has access to an education.
-Steps to ensuring all students receive equal opportunities is a satisfying part of being a speech an language therapist.
+A speech and language therapist plays a critical role in providing academic support for students with language or literacy difficulties.
+Individual support can ensure a student's difficulties are understood and support strategies can be identified.
+By addressing speech, language and literacy concerns in the classroom, students can reach their full potential and not be held back by communication deficits.
+It is a basic human right that everyone has access to an education.
+Steps to ensuring all students receive equal opportunities is a satisfying part of being a speech and language therapist.

 bottom of page